What do people want?

 Take Uber, Lyft, and Sidecar for example.
 They all offer almost exact services.
 They all are trying to one-up each other.
 In fact, most major companies are in the same situation.
 They come up with a fresh strategy every now and then, to crush their competitors.
 And soon enough, you’ll see yourself in the similar situation.

-Now you might already have an startup idea to enter the on-demand business world.
+Now you might already have an on-demand startup app strategy to enter the on-demand business world.
 But, what you don’t know is that there are already many overly qualified intelligent entrepreneurs who probably have implemented your idea.

 Would you give up?